 - Many of those motorcycle accidents in Los Angeles County were particularly deadly, with 59 percent more motorcyclists killed in collisions in 2012 than in 2010.

-Really, the only safety features afforded a motorcyclist—if the biker takes advantage of them—are a helmet and leathers to protect the limbs in the event of a crash.
+Really, the only safety features afforded a motorcyclist are a helmet and leathers to protect the limbs in the event of a crash.
 Unfortunately, only about half of all motorcyclists across the nation wear a helmet when they ride a motorcycle.